StefanJMU/INEPT/README.md

 Given a one-dimensional array, a maximum number of intervals *n* and a cost function, **inept** calculates the optimal partitioning of the array into intervals with up to *n* partitions.
-Numba is deployed for fast calculation of the underlying linear program.
+Numba is deployed for fast calculation of the underlying dynamic program.

 The algorithm was published in\
 <a id="1">[1]</a>